decorative image

 • whether the results will be generalizable or, in the case of a rare disease/special group, relevant to the particular subgroup.

-• whether the sample will contain sufficient representative diversity to address the proposed question(s).
+• whether the sample is appropriate and sufficiently diverse to address the proposed question(s).

-Evaluate whether the proposed approach is sound and achievable, including plans to address problems or new challenges that emerge in the work.
+• Evaluate whether the proposed approach is sound and achievable, including plans to address problems or new challenges that emerge in the work.
 For proposed studies in which feasibility may be less certain, evaluate whether the uncertainty is balanced by the potential for major advances.

-Factor 3 – Expertise and Resources (evaluated, not individually scored)
+Factor 3.
+Expertise and Resources

-Evaluate whether the investigator(s) have the demonstrated background, training, and expertise, as appropriate for their career stage, to successfully conduct the proposed work.
+Evaluate whether the investigator(s) have demonstrated background, training, and expertise, as appropriate for their career stage, to conduct the proposed work.
 For Multiple Principal Investigator (MPI) applications, assess the quality of the leadership plan to facilitate coordination and collaboration.

 Environment